abs-tudelft/sbd/src/introduction/groups.md

 ```

 That is, `group<dash><two digit group number with leading zero>`.
 If you do not
-adhere to this group name format, some of our tools may not work and we cannot
+adhere to this group name format, some of our tools may not work, and we cannot
 grade you.